AndreBaltazar8/ablac/docs/performance.md

 `ABLA_RELEASE_SELFHOST_CACHE=0` for a deliberately cold backend measurement;
 `make clean` removes the ignored cache.
 The pure self-rebuild gate still emits both generations and compares their LLVM modules byte-for-byte.
+The separated object and link processes each retain a bounded 300-second default through `ABLA_RELEASE_SELFHOST_BUILD_SECONDS`; this is independent of the ordinary compiler watchdog and remains paired with the 4 GiB release cap.

 The final native conformance programs remain uncached O2 builds, but independent fixtures run concurrently under a memory-aware job cap.
 On the reference